 Margaret was diagnosed with pancreatic cancer in Feb 2015, a month after her sister Anna died suddenly from an aneurism at her home in Italy.
 She had that big operation called a Whipple section on May 8th and recovered brilliantly (many don't).
 She then had chemo till the end of November, which she also managed with little apparent effect.

 We had many dinners, parties and gatherings, making hay while the sun shone.
 Herbal treatment from Dr. Ken Zhou supported her body against the chemo, and no growth in the tumour was observed.
-December, January and February passed with no further tumour growth but in March a small blip was noticed on the portal vein - was it a tiny tumour or blood clot.
+December, January and February passed with no further tumour growth but in March a small blip was noticed on the portal vein - was it a tiny tumour or blood clot?
 To be sure, she was prescribed a daily injection of Clexane (administered by me) and further chemo.
 This time, the reaction was intense and from that point her deterioration was quite visible.“

 Nevertheless, Margaret drove, shopped, read, taught violin, cooked, argued...all the usual, but with increasing pain and less appetite, till by June the weight loss was clear, and escalating.

 August was a painful month, with a brave face.
 In September the disease galloped on and she needed much assistance.
 The last lesson was given by me, with Mag listening through the door and texting instructional sms to me.
-She cried when she realised she could't continue, and said, "I'll miss them."
+She cried when she realised she couldn't continue, and said, "I'll miss them."

 Last night was just a struggle to stay awake and to keep breathing.
 The three of us sat with her, and twice she roused herself from what we have to admit was a drugged stupor to give Dom and Adsi each a most beautiful and bright-eyed smile.
 I still don't know where the energy and focus came from.
 I didn't get one, but I know she was so grateful for the web messages I put out, as they have brought her a flood of praise and appreciation from hundreds of people, lovely, warm and talented people.

-We shared the evening, and at 1 I thought Dom needed rest, and at 2, Adelaide, in the little ante-room rather than nesting on the floor.
+We shared the evening, and at 1 I thought Dom needed rest, and at 2, Adelaide, in the little ante-room, rather than nesting on the floor.
 I watched longer, then curled up on a couple of cushions.
-I woke suddenly at 4.45 and went to the toilet, checking Margaret hand on the way- warm and relaxed.
+I woke suddenly at 4.45 and went to the toilet, checking Margaret'sz hand on the way- warm and relaxed.
 A minute later, when I checked, I saw the stillness and watched and waited.

 Adelaide had heard a couple of sighs before I went to the bathroom, so it seems she left us around 4.45.
 We cried and sat and talked, and slept a little before waking Dom who is not only a tower, but a tower of strength.
 He and his wife Natasha have been feeding us ever so well.